 STAGE 4: BUILDING THE BASE CROSSPIECES

 The base crosspieces were probably the most complicated part of the whole build process.
 It was difficult to cut the 4x4s at a precise angle with our old saw, and everything needed to fit together quite snugly as these were a very visible part of the table.
+The top left pic shows how we determined the size of the 4×4 X-pieces.

 We built the horizontal tops and bottoms of the crosspieces first, gluing and screwing in the pine planks to the cedar posts first, and then attaching the vertical 4×4 posts from the top and bottom using more glue and deeply-sunk 4″ screws.
 With that done, we fit in the 4 diagonal pieces of 4×4.
 These were glued and screwed directly into the center post through their face (we later covered the holes with wood filler but that’s optional), and attached them to the top and bottom pieces using glue and more deep-sunk 4″ screws from the tops and bottoms.